 You don’t have to have a spendy Vitamix or Blendtec to make smoothies a regular part of your diet.
 Sometimes I get hung up on not feeling that I have the proper equipment to do certain things, but I’m living proof that a $30 blender works just fine.
 I’ve had my Ninja Master Prep blender for a few years now and its still getting the job done.
 No excuses.

 If you’re already a smoothie master and want to try something a bit more daring, check out the beet smoothie recipe I shared a few weeks ago.
 Its just as delicious as it looks and has a good healthy dose of protein too.

 Working a few smoothies into your week is a great (and tasty) way to make sure your body is getting the nutrients it needs.
 You can’t argue with the nutrition facts on this one.
 It doesn’t get much healthier than a smoothie bowl.

-- 2 cups greens (I used this power blend, but spinach or kale would work fine too)
+- 2 cups greens (I used a packaged green power blend)

 - 1 tsp. unsweetened coconut

 - 1/2 Tbsp. hemp hearts